-Yellow Tree Theatre Celebrates Its 10th Anniversary
+Yellow Tree Theatre Celebrates 10 Years of Storytelling

 Yellow Tree Theatre was founded in 2008 by theatre artists and husband/wife team Jason Peterson and Jessica Lind Peterson who had the dream of enhancing the theatre and arts community in the Minneapolis Northwest area.
 “Looking back, we were pretty crazy to start up in 2008, but sometimes you have to be a little crazy in order to realize your dreams,” Jessica says.
 She currently works as the Associate Artistic and Development Director, and Jason works as the Executive Artistic Director.
 Both occasionally act in their productions, and Jessica is an active playwright.

 Yellow Tree’s Osseo location gives it a lovely small town feel with welcoming charm and charisma.
 You’re greeted with twinkling lights when you enter the lobby and invited to partake in concessions, a wine bar with tables and chairs, and art by local artists.
 Heading into the theatre, you realize it is a modern operation with state-of-the-art lighting and sound equipment.
 Each of the 120 seats is an intimate one, and you feel like you're nearly on stage with the actors, being close enough to see detailed facial expressions and hear lines clearly delivered.

 The shows at Yellow Tree Theatre are varied.
 The Petersons put on quirky comedies, musicals and original plays, while also producing high-quality performances of classic shows, such as The Glass Menagerie and Next to Normal.
 They focus on shows that explore the complexity of the human spirit in the hopes of creating meaningful dialogue among audiences.